ποΈ Log Management Reference

 -

-rotates logs each day. -
+dailyrotates logs each day.

-keeps 7 old copies. -
+rotate 7keeps 7 old copies.

-gzips old logs. -
+compressgzips old logs.

-skips rotation if the file is empty. -
+notifemptyskips rotation if the file is empty.

-sets the new log fileβs permissions and ownership.
+create 644 root rootsets the new log fileβs permissions and ownership.

 π§ͺ Test & Force Rotation